Best Practices for Audio Security

 Safeguarding confidential data on your IP network is a top priority.
-As AV conferencing equipment becomes increasingly network capable, IT Heads need to be assured that these devices are not open to security breaches.
+This requires a multi-pronged approach including protecting your network and data as well as equipment that is not easy for hackers to access the network via devices.
+As AV conferencing equipment becomes increasingly network capable, IT managers need to be assured that these devices are not open to security breaches.

-Shure has considered the unique security needs of our customers and developed technology to safeguard content without compromising audio quality.
-Shure Network Audio Encryption uses AES-256 crypto technology to protect confidential content.
-The AES-256 encryption algorithm has been adopted as one of the safest forms of network protection by leading financial institutions, Government bodies and Health Care Services.
-While the AES-256 encryption standard has been widely adopted and used worldwide, we take security seriously and understand that you may not be able to achieve 100 per cent secure Dante audio.
-However, Shure Network Audio Encryption is the most secure form of transmission available.
+Shure has considered the unique security needs of our customers and developed technology to help safeguard content without compromising audio quality.
+Shure Audio Encryption protects confidential meeting content.
+The AES-256 encryption algorithm has been adopted as one of the safest forms of network protection by leading financial institutions, government bodies and health care services.

 The AES-256 encryption algorithm utilizes a user-configured passphrase on each device, similar to applying a passphrase to the Wi-Fi connections on home router products.
 Shure devices with mismatching passphrases will result in no audio (silence) at the listening end.
 Non-Shure devices will not connect to an encrypted Shure device.

-Many Shure conferencing systems and live audio solutions feature Dante Networked Audio.
-Our customers have recognized the advantages and efficiencies of routing audio over their gigabit network infrastructure.
+Many Shure conferencing systems and live audio solutions feature Dante-enabled technology.
+Our customers have recognized the advantages and efficiencies of routing audio over their gigabit existing network infrastructure.
 Shure offers Dante audio for a variety of applications including sound reinforcement, recording and conferencing.
 They are found in boardrooms, meeting rooms, courtrooms, interview rooms, worship spaces, and theatrical venues.

-Shure Network Audio Encryption will be available with Microflex® Advance™ Ceiling and Table Array microphones, the IntelliMix P300 Audio Conferencing Processor, and selected Audio Network Interfaces in early 2018.
-Microflex® Wireless will be supported later in 2018.
+Shure Audio Encryption is available with Microflex® Advance™ Array microphones, the IntelliMix® P300 Audio Conferencing Processor, and selected Audio Network Interfaces.
 The feature can be added to these products already installed in the field through a firmware upgrade.